-- a) a security deposits furnished by the suppliers are noted in the register of security deposits with requisite details and at the time of refund of security deposit a reference to this effect has been given against the relevant items; - b) it should be ensured that the security deposits obtained at the time of placing orders remains valid during the currency of the contract.
-In case the delivery period is extended by the competent authority the validity of the security deposits should be got extended; - c) refund of security deposits is made only when supplies/work are completed in accordance with the terms and conditions of work order/ supply order;

-d) in case where warranty clause is applicable, security deposits are refunded only after the expiry of the warranty period.
+- a) a security deposits furnished by the suppliers are noted in the register of security deposits with requisite details and at the time of refund of security deposit a reference to this effect has been given against the relevant items; - b) refund of security deposits is made only when supplies/work are completed in accordance with the terms and conditions of work order/ supply order ; - c) in case where warranty clause is applicable, security deposits are refunded only after the expiry of the warranty period.

-53. Register of Samples
+32. Register of Samples

-- a) the register of samples received from the suppliers is maintained in the form prescribed by the Company; - b) all samples received from the firm are duly entered in the register immediately on their receipt; and - c) their disposal i.e. sale by auction or otherwise is indicated on the relevant column of the register and properly accounted for in the books (Stores/Cash).
+- a) the register of samples received from the suppliers is maintained in the form prescribed by the company; - b) all samples received from the firm are duly entered in the register immediately on their receipt; and c) their disposal i.e. sale by auction or otherwise is indicated on the relevant column of the register and properly accounted for in the books (Stores/Cash).

-54. Registration of Suppliers
+33. Registration of Suppliers